hectorqlucero/Clojure-Full-Stack-Framework-SK/README.md

        - Applying 007-contacts *contacts table*
 15. Open a terminal at the root of you project and type:
     1. *lein grid contacts* to create a data grid for the table contacts.
 You will see on the terminal:
-      - Codigo generado en: src/sk/handlers/admin/contacts *creates a folder contacts with 3 files inside*:
+      - Code generated at: src/sk/handlers/admin/contacts *creates a folder contacts with 3 files inside*:
         ```
         ;; This is the handler
         (ns sk.handlers.admin.contacts.handler